 Advances in telecommunications are not without cost or concerns.
 One such concern is the construction and location of telecommunication towers.
 Telecommunication towers are the physical structures to which antennas are attached to facilitate wireless communication.
 Because of the need for a clear line-of-site, telecommunication towers are usually located in areas with minimum obstructions between the tower and its area of service.
 Line-of-site refers to the imaginary line between a mobile phone antenna and a telecommunication tower.
 If there are impediments between the mobile phone antenna and the telecommunication tower, there may be signal degradation or signal loss.
 For example, the loss of line-of-sight occurs when a person uses a mobile phone while driving through a tunnel.
 Most often, communication is lost or unclear.
 The line-of-sight requirement often necessitates the conspicuous location of many telecommunication towers.
-Consequently, the telecommunications tower is usually much taller than the surrounding structures or vegetation and may negatively impact the scenic nature of a given area.
+Consequently, the telecommunications tower is usually much taller than the surrounding structures or vegetation and may negatively impact the visual nature of a given area.
+In this particular situation, the proposed tower is located on a larger pasture-type property that is next to several developed single-family residential subdivisions made up of smaller residential lots.
+In previous similar situations, stealth-type towers are occasionally proposed or conditioned to help mitigate these negative visual impacts.
+These include towers that look like pine trees, palm trees or other similar types of trees.
+The Planning Director is adding a condition of approval requiring the applicant to construct a stealth-type "monopine" tower instead of the proposed steel monopole to help mitigate any negative visual impacts that may result from the proposed telecommunication tower.